Skip to main content Skip to footer

 Overview

-West Balranald is a rutile-rich deposit in the Riverina district of south western New South Wales.
-Owing to its relative depth (approximately 60 metres below surface), Iluka has over several years assessed the potential to develop West Balranald via a novel, remotely operated, underground mining (UGM) technology.
+Balranald is a rutile-rich deposit in the Riverina district of south western New South Wales.
+Owing to its relative depth (approximately 60 metres below surface), Iluka has over several years assessed the potential to develop the project via a novel, remotely-operated, underground mining (UGM) technology.
 This technology enables access to ore bodies previously thought uneconomic, with marked reductions in both environmental disturbance and carbon intensity relative to traditional extraction techniques.

-The definitive feasibility study for Balranald was completed in late 2022.
-This confirmed the technical and commercial viability of Iluka’s UGM technology and Iluka’s Board approved the final investment decision for Balranald in February 2023.
+The definitive feasibility study, confirming the technical and commercial viability of Iluka's UGM technology, was completed in late 2022 and Iluka's Board approved the final investment decision in February 2023.
+Mining and processing of run-of-mine ore commenced in January 2026.

 Contact